Ordisoftware/Hebrew-Calendar/README.md

 - Add keyboard shortcuts to navigate in the calendar month view.
 - Add search gregorian month form.
-- Add tools menu duplicated in the tray icon.
+- Add tools menu duplicated in the Tray Icon.
 - Add force database optimize at next startup in tools menu
 - Add option to define the years interval for auto-generation.
 - Add option to enable or disable the web links menu.